IsmaelHeredia/Fenix-Webcam-Manager/README.md

 # Fenix Webcam Manager

-A C# program with Telerik to take photos from any connected Webcam.
+A program in C# with Telerik to take photos from any connected Webcam.

 An image :